mycarta/Data-science-tools-petroleum-exploration-and-production/.ipynb_checkpoints/README-checkpoint.md

 ### For Python
 [Matteo Niccoli](https://github.com/mycarta),  see `/Python/` above.
 * For static notebooks, see [here](https://github.com/mycarta/Niccoli_Speidel_2018_Geoconvention/tree/master/Python/notebooks)
-* For interactive notebooks, click on the `Binder button` below, open the `/Python/` directory, and open one of the notebooks
+* For interactive notebooks, click on the `Binder button` below, browse to the `/Python/notebooks` directory, and open one of the notebooks

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/mycarta/Niccoli_Speidel_2018_Geoconvention/master)